Harmonic measure

 In probability theory, the harmonic measure of a subset of the boundary of a bounded domain in Euclidean space $R^n$, $n\geq 2$ is the probability that a Brownian motion started inside a domain hits that subset of the boundary.
 More generally, harmonic measure of an Itō diffusion X describes the distribution of X as it hits the boundary of D. In the complex plane, harmonic measure can be used to estimate the modulus of an analytic function inside a domain D given bounds on the modulus on the boundary of the domain; a special case of this principle is Hadamard's three-circle theorem.
 On simply connected planar domains, there is a close connection between harmonic measure and the theory of conformal maps.

-The term harmonic measure was introduced by Rolf Nevanlinna in 1928 for planar domains, although Nevanlinna notes the idea appeared implicitly in earlier work by Johansson, F. Riesz, M. Riesz, Carleman, Ostrowski and Julia (original order cited).
-The connection between harmonic measure and Brownian motion was first identified by Kakutani ten years later in 1944.
+The term harmonic measure was introduced by Rolf Nevanlinna in 1928 for planar domains, although Nevanlinna notes the idea appeared implicitly in earlier work by Johansson, Frigyes Riesz, Marcel Riesz, Torsten Carleman, Alexander Ostrowski and Gaston Julia.
+The connection between harmonic measure and Brownian motion was first identified by Kakutani in 1944.